jchng/bahnschrift-mi-band-4-watchface/README.md

 How to install: [https://c.mi.com/thread-2281025-1-0.html](https://c.mi.com/thread-2281025-1-0.html)

 #### Bugs:
-* The days of the weeks are not showing up
+* The days of the week are not showing up